PostgREST/postgrest/docs/explanations/nginx.rst

 HTTPS
 -----

 PostgREST aims to do one thing well: add an HTTP interface to a PostgreSQL database.
 To keep the code small and focused we do not implement HTTPS.
 Use a reverse proxy such as NGINX to add this, `here's how <https://nginx.org/en/docs/http/configuring_https_servers.html>`_.
-Note that some Platforms as a Service like Heroku also add SSL automatically in their load balancer.

 Rate Limiting
 -------------